Proudly Serving Dallas-Fort Worth, Amarillo, Oklahoma City, and Surrounding Areas

-Cooler temperatures are making their way into the forecast and what better way to kick off the season than with some projects around the house?
+Cooler temperatures are making their way into the forecast, and what better way to kick off the season than with some projects around the house?
 We've got some steps you can take to make sure your home is ready for the change in weather.
-These tips will help prevent water and fire damage with an added bonus of saving you money along the way!
+These tips will help prevent water and fire damage with the added bonus of saving you money along the way!

-Caulking your windows, doors and any area that air can get in is an inexpensive way to save some money.
+Caulking your windows, doors, and any area that air can get in is inexpensive to save some money.
 Keeping the warm air in during the winter and the cold air out is so important and will save on your energy bill.
 Use silicone caulk because it's flexible, waterproof, and crackproof.

 Just remember to never caulk over old caulk.
 Use a razor blade first to remove the old caulk.
-By removing the old caulk you can also strip off any mold or mildew that may have formed.
-Then, clean the surface with a household cleaner, rubbing alcohol or a wire brush, and wipe with a clean cloth.
+Removing the old caulk can also strip off any mold or mildew that may have formed.
+Then, clean the surface with a household cleaner, rubbing alcohol, or a wire brush, and wipe with a clean cloth.
 Make sure the surface is clean, dry, and free of soap, grease, dirt, and dust before caulking.

-Since trees are dormant in the Fall, its a great time to plant one and easier on the root system.
-Find a spot that can help block wind in the winter and provide shade during the hot summer months to keep your energy bills lower.
+Since trees are dormant in the Fall, it's a great time to plant one, and easier on the root system.
+Find a spot that can help block wind in the winter and provide shade during the hot summer months to lower your energy bills.

-Bikes, lawn tools and pool supplies are probably overtaking your garage.
+Bikes, lawn tools, and pool supplies are probably overtaking your garage.
 Organize your garage so you can fit your car (and other things) in it during the winter.
-There are some great shelving options out there as well as hooks and other items that utilize space well.
-Plus you can leave the garage door open and enjoy the weather as you work!
+There are some great shelving options and hooks, and other items that utilize space well.
+Plus, you can leave the garage door open and enjoy the weather as you work!

 May 1, 2023